| |

 Hike to the Seven Sacred Pools on Maui (‘Ohe’o Gulch ) will be a separate trip from the summit drive to the peak of Haleakala.

-To see these spectacular Haleakala waterfalls requires hiking the Kuloa Point Trail in the Kipahulu district.
-So, it’s important to remember that the Kuloa Point Trail is a part of the Kipahulu area.
-The other popular trail in the Kipahulu area is the Pipiwai Trail.
+To see these spectacular Haleakala waterfalls, you must hike the Kuloa Point Trail in the Kipahulu district.
+It’s important to remember that the Kuloa Point Trail is part of the Kipahulu area, which also includes the Pipiwai Trail.

 Haleakala National Park